 Military divorces sometimes include elements that make them more complicated than civilian divorces.
 “Military couples must be aware of factors that affect their divorce as a result of military service,” states Certified Divorce Financial Analyst and Divorce Mediator Denisa Tova.
 Tova has beefed up that part of her practice because of the large military presence in the Colorado area.
 She is also a mother to a son who has served in the US Navy.

-Military divorce requires a special knowledge of laws and familiarity with issues, including:
+Military divorce requires a special knowledge and familiarity with issues, including:

 - Military pay

 - Military pension division orders through Defense Finance and Accounting Services (DFAS)

 - Military housing